-226 Article 95a LAR.
+Article 95a LAR.

-227 Council of Ministers, Decision No 550 of 27 September 2017.
+261 Council of Ministers, Decision No 550 of 27 September 2017.

-end of 2017 information boards were placed in all reception centres indicating the respective movement zones applicable for the asylum seekers accommodated therein.
-In 2020, the SAR applied asylum detention on account of the person's attempts to leave Bulgaria in one case.
+However, since then, the SAR has not applied this as a ground for detention in a closed centre.
+At the end of 2017 information boards were placed in all reception centres indicating the respective movement zones applicable for the asylum seekers accommodated therein.
+In 2021, the SAR applied asylum detention on account of the person's attempts to leave Bulgaria in 9 cases.